Segev955/car-driver/README.md

 # CarDriver

-CarDriver is part of a comprehensive solution aimed at detecting vehicle theft by analyzing driver behavior.
+CarDriver is part of a comprehensive solution to detect vehicle theft by analyzing driver behavior.
 This project involves a web application and backend that work alongside an Android app to interact with real-time data, helping to identify drivers and detect potential car theft.

 ## Features